barrettinfotech/trumpet-rep-sheets/lesson-notes/icedtear.md

 ## Lesson Notes

+## week 7

+Worked slurs--"stretching" to get a slur without gaps.
+Work with the Irons 27 Groups book to get better and better!
+We worked on the Bordogni # 2.
+We isolated the major 6th interval.
+Then we played in context until better.
+We talked about the 4 main ways to practice: repetition, metronome (incrementally increasing speed until arriving at a target speed), isolation of hard passages, and quality control.
+Next lesson, finish Bordogni 2.
+Hansen.
+And start tackling an excerpt.
+Keep passing off proficiencies with Will. thanks!! good work!

 ## week 6

 Bryce--coming along really well.
 Try to focus on tone, embouchure stability and reading.
 Get together with others in studio to read duets.